General Usage

 How are Service Units charged for specialty hardware, e.g. GPU and large memory nodes?

 Service Units (SUs) serve as a general single currency on the HPC system.
-SUs in a given allocation account can be used freely to run jobs on nodes in the standard, parallel, gpu and largemem queues.
+SUs in a given allocation account can be used freely to run jobs on nodes in the standard, parallel, gpu and interactive queues.
 Please note that the SU charge rate is different for some of the specialty hardware, e.g. the GPU nodes, as listed here.

 How do I create a group or manage members in my allocations?